-This buckwheat is a native of southern California.
+This adaptable buckwheat is a native of central and southern California.
 It is a pioneer plant capable of surviving and colonizing some of the hottest driest sites.
 These attributes are very useful in a garden setting but it should not be planted in or adjacent to wildlands where it may escape and displace local natives.
-Small native shrub, forming a broad mound 1 - 3 ft. high.
+Small native shrub, forming a broad mound 2 - 3 ft. high and about 3 ft. wide.
 Flower clusters are creamy white to pink, turning an attractive rust color with age.
 Good erosion control plant - best in a well drained, sunny site.
 Flowers attractive to bees and butterflies.
+Deer resistant.